Adam Toledo Shooting Video Released By Civilian Office Of Police Accountability As Mayor, Community Leaders Urge Calm

 Talks about the allure of the ‘street life.’
 Comparable to a narcotic.

 Says scourge of firearms must be removed from city, “We have too many damn guns on our streets.”
-Something she’s said several times in connection to this case. @cbschicago https://t.co/hu3yJsqLU3READ MORE: Mayor Lori Lightfoot Doesn't Support Aldermen's Plan To Create Database For Decades Of CPD Misconduct Files
+Something she’s said several times in connection to this case. @cbschicago https://t.co/hu3yJsqLU3READ MORE: Indianapolis FedEx Shooting: Here's What We Know So Far

 — Tara Molina (@TaraMolinaTV) April 15, 2021